 - Identification of Safety Critical Equipment and use of the “risk based inspection” methodology (API 581 standard) and Fitness for Service (API 579 standard) for the definition of the optimum inspection programmes and the identification of the intervention priorities of preventive maintenance on the basis of identified defects and of the plant components executability;

 - Development of innovative digital tools and big data analystics to improve operational performance and asset integrity.
 Particularly, the implementation of the Digital Lighthouse project from Val d’Agri to other upstream and downstream top value assets (e.g. centralized room for real time monitoring of productive assets, smart operators, integrated operating centres, strategic equipment modelling and integrated competence centre);

 - Specific technological development and emergency management plans; specific HSE audit and plants monitoring;

-- Management and continuous monitoring of shipping operation and third operators, vetting activities.
+- Management and continuous monitoring of shipping operation through third operators, vetting activities.

 - Rules dedicated to IT security management and information protection;

 - Operating plans aimed at increasing security of industrial sites, training and awareness initiatives dedicated to Eni's employees;